Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

         export BOOTSTRAP_IGN=`gsutil signurl -d 1h service-account-key.json gs://${INFRA_ID}-bootstrap-ignition/bootstrap.ign | grep "^gs:" | awk '{print $5}'`

-31. Now we create the bootstrap node itself using the relevant Deployment Manager template The below commands will create the bootstrap node, a public IP for it, and an empty instance group for the bastion host:
+31. Now we create the bootstrap node itself using the relevant Deployment Manager template.
+The below commands will create the bootstrap node, a public IP for it, and an empty instance group for the bastion host:
     1. Create the .yaml file that sets the metadata for the bootstrap node:

            cat <<EOF >04_bootstrap.yaml